 8.4.3 Availability of Limited Operation.

-If the Definitive Interconnection System Impact Study determines that the full amount of interconnection capacity requested by the Interconnection Customer is not available by its requested Commercial Operation Date due to transmission constraints that may be remedied by an upgrade(s), including a Contingent Facility, with an in-service date beyond the Commercial Operation Date proposed by the Interconnection Customer, the Transmission Provider shall quantify the amount of interconnection capacity available to the Interconnection Customer prior to the in-service date of such upgrade(s) (“Limited Operation”).
+If the DISIS or PSIS determines that the full amount of interconnection capacity requested by the Interconnection Customer is not available by its requested Commercial Operation Date due to transmission constraints that may be remedied by an upgrade(s), including a Contingent Facility, with an in-service date beyond the Commercial Operation Date proposed by the Interconnection Customer, the Transmission Provider shall quantify the amount of interconnection capacity available to the Interconnection Customer prior to the in-service date of such upgrade(s) (“Limited Operation”).
 The Interconnection Customer shall be notified of the amount of interconnection capacity available under the Limited Operation condition.
 The Interconnection Customer may choose to proceed with Limited Operation.
 The Interconnection Customer may also be subject to conditions in Section 8.7 of the GIP.

 8.4.4 Facilities Analysis.

-During the DISIS Phase One, the Transmission Provider shall specify and estimate the cost of the equipment, engineering, procurement and construction work needed for transmission facilities at the Point of Interconnection to physically and electrically connect the Generating Facility to the Transmission System (“Facilities Analysis”).
+During the DISIS Phase One and PSIS, the Transmission Provider shall specify and estimate the cost of the equipment, engineering, procurement and construction work needed for transmission facilities at the Point of Interconnection to physically and electrically connect the Generating Facility to the Transmission System (“Facilities Analysis”).
 The Facilities Analysis shall also identify the electrical switching configuration of the connection equipment, including, without limitation: the transformer, switchgear, meters, and other station equipment; the nature and estimated cost of any Transmission Owner's Interconnection Facilities and Network Upgrades necessary to accomplish the interconnection; and an estimate of the time required to complete the construction and installation of such facilities.
 The results of the Facilities Analysis shall be utilized as part of the Interconnection Facilities Study.

 During DISIS Phase Two, the Transmission Provider shall work with the Transmission Owner to refine the estimates for cost and time required to construct the Transmission Owner's Interconnection Facilities and Network Upgrades at the Point of Interconnection which shall be determined with the same level of accuracy as the Transmission Owner's Interconnection Facilities Study described in Section 8.11(a) of this GIP.
 The results of the Facilities Analysis will be posted with the study results of DISIS Phase Two.

-8.5 Definitive Interconnection System Impact Study Procedures.
+8.5 Definitive Interconnection System Impact Study and Priority System Impact Study Procedures.

 a.
-The Transmission Provider shall coordinate the Definitive Interconnection System Impact Study with any Affected System that is affected by the Interconnection Request pursuant to Section 3.6 of the GIP above.
+The Transmission Provider shall coordinate the Definitive Interconnection System Impact Study and Priority System Impact Study with any Affected System that is affected by the Interconnection Request pursuant to Section 3.6 of the GIP above.
 The Transmission Provider shall utilize existing studies to the extent practicable when it performs the study.
 The Transmission Provider shall complete DISIS Phase One no later than sixty (60) Calendar Days after the close of the DISIS Review Period.

 The Transmission Provider shall complete DISIS Phase Two no later than one hundred twenty (120) Calendar Days after the end of DP1 described in Section 8.5.1 of the GIP.

+Transmission Provider shall complete the PSIS no later than ninety (90) Calendar Days after submission of a complete Priority Request or, if applicable, ninety (90) Calendar Days after the fifteen (15) Business Day cure period provided in Section 8.3.2 of this GIP.